 30. Climb a Volcano in Lake Atitlán

 Another great thing to do in Lake Atitlán is to climb San Pedro Volcano!
-The summit is 9,908 feet above sea level* and if you go on a clear day (unlike me), you should catch some incredible views of the region.
+The summit is 9,908 feet above sea level* and if you go on a clear day, you will catch some incredible views of the region.

 There are several volcanoes in Lake Atitlán: San Pedro, Toliman, and Atitlán.
 Atitlán is considered one of the most challenging volcanoes in the country, while San Pedro is a more accessible volcano because of its lesser height.